manifold-systems/manifold/manifold-deps-parent/manifold-props/README.md

 String data = Foo.getData();
 ```

-Note, since interfaces are restricted to read-only static data, static interface properties are limited to `@val` and calculated `@var` static properties.
+Note, since interfaces are restricted to read-only static data, explicit static interface properties using `@val` and `@var`
+are not supported, they are always _inferred_ from static getter/setter interface methods.

 # L-value benefits